-- 4.11 The maximum length of investment for these 7 institutions will be determined by the Council's Section 151 Officer at a level that is deemed appropriate given the prevailing financial market conditions and in consultation with our treasury management advisers. - 4.12 Regard will be given to forward looking rating warnings (i.e. rating watches and outlooks) provided by our treasury management advisers.

-- 4.13 The current advice from the Audit Commission is not to rely solely on the credit rating agencies, so regard will also be given to market information.
-Where available credit information, other than credit ratings has been used, this will be documented when the investment decision is made. - 4.14 The achievement of an appropriate balance between short-term and longer-term deposits will be driven by the credit quality of counterparties, the council's cash flow requirements, and the need to achieve optimum performance from our investments consistent with effective management of risk.
+- prevailing financial market conditions and in consultation with our treasury management advisers. - 4.14 Regard will be given to forward looking rating warnings (i.e. rating watches and outlooks) provided by our treasury management advisers. - 4.15 The current advice from the Audit Commission is not to rely solely on the credit rating agencies, so regard will also be given to market information.
+Where available credit information, other than credit ratings has been used, this will be documented when the investment decision is made. - 4.16 Consideration will also be given to Sector's rating methodology approach, where counterparties are put into bands of risk.
+These reflect the differences in credit quality of suggested duration and counterparties are assigned a risk number/colour. - 4.17 The achievement of an appropriate balance between short-term and longer-term deposits will be driven by the credit quality of counterparties, the council's cash flow requirements, and the need to achieve optimum performance from our investments consistent with effective management of risk.